Mediterranean Exploration Company

 Restaurant in Portland, Oregon, U.S.

 Mediterranean Exploration Company, or MEC, is a Mediterranean restaurant in Portland, Oregon's Pearl District, in the United States.

+Description

+The restaurant Mediterranean Exploration Company (or MEC) operates in northwest Portland's Pearl District.
+Food options include bacon-wrapped dates, falafel, mujaddara, and hummus with pita.
+The drink menu includes beer, cocktails, and wine, as well as tea and Turkish coffee.

+History

+The restaurant opened in August 2014, in the space that previously housed Riffle NW.

 Reception

-Kara Stokes and Maya MacEvoy included Cooperativa in Eater Portlands 2022 overview of "Where to Eat and Drink in Portland’s Pearl District".
+Kara Stokes and Maya MacEvoy included MEC in Eater Portlands 2022 overview of recommended restaurants in the Pearl District.
 The website included the business in a similar list in 2025.

+MEC was a runner-up in the Best Mediterranean Restaurant category of Willamette Weeks annual Best of Portland readers' poll in 2015.
+It ranked third in the same category in 2016 and 2017.